amark-lab/kyvos-plugins/plugins/kyvos-cowork-plugin/README.md

-# Kyvos Data Plugin
+# Kyvos Plugin

-A specialized data plugin for [Cowork](https://claude.com/product/cowork) that connects directly to Kyvos semantic models.
+A specialized plugin for [Cowork](https://claude.com/product/cowork) that connects directly to Kyvos semantic models.
 Query your business data using natural language, create visualizations, build dashboards, and validate analyses—all powered by Kyvos's semantic layer.

 ## What It Does